Okay, if you’ve been reading my tweets or my posts lately you’ll know that I’ve found a new blog that I am in love with!

 So this week I made Pete some chocolate cake so we could celebrate the release of his first book on Amazon (check it out here).
 I wanted to make a yummy but healthy-ish icing so I pulled out Jenn’s recipe and decided to try grinding my own cane sugar.

-I measured out the required amount and ground it in the coffee grinder until I felt like it was as close as it was going to get to powdered sugar.
-It took 1-2 minutes to get it to a nice powder.
+- Measure the required amount of unbleached cane sugar (that the recipe calls for), plus an extra half cup and grind it in the coffee grinder or Blendtec until it is as close to powdered sugar as possible.
+It took 1-2 minutes to get it to a nice powder (in the coffee grinder, less in the Blendtec).

-It was just as yummy and it had a nice light caramel colour.
-It wasn’t bleached white, like we’re used to, but do we really want bleached sugar?
+Homemade icing sugar is just as yummy and it has a nice light caramel color.
+It won’t be bleached white, like we’re used to, but do we really want bleached sugar?
 The texture was a little bit different but for me that’s a sacrifice I’m willing to make!

-1/4 cup Earth Balance Butter at room temperature (her recipe called for real butter, I always use coconut oil)
+- 1/4 cup Earth Balance Butter at room temperature (her recipe called for real butter, I also use room temperature coconut oil)

-1 3/4 cups of powdered sugar (make sure you measure before and after grinding)
+- 1 and 3/4 cups of powdered sugar (make sure you measure before and after grinding)